Women Collaborate for Community Plastic Recycling in Chiapas

 Have you ever wondered what happens to your waste after it leaves your trash bin?
 When we lived on land, waste collection was something we took for granted.
 A truck would come, collect our trash, and it would disappear without a thought.
 But living aboard sailboats changes that perspective.
 Limited space means every bit of waste matters, and it quickly becomes clear that disposal doesn’t simply “happen.”

 The experience of constantly managing our own waste brought us face-to-face with the challenges many communities face worldwide.
 In many places we’ve visited, there is little to no infrastructure for waste management, leaving people without the luxury of regular collection.
-This sparked our commitment to doing things differently, leading to the founding of In Mocean, a nonprofit dedicated to empowering small communities in underserved coastal and rural areas to manage plastic waste through recycling.
+This sparked our commitment to doing things differently, leading to the founding of In Mocean, a nonprofit dedicated to collaborating with small communities in underserved coastal and rural areas to manage plastic waste through recycling.

 Building Change: Partnership with Finca Hamburgo